Okay, take it for what it's worth, but I just got an email from somebody who just came out of a meeting with some staffers to Republican congressmen.

 Thank you.

-I thought you would find interesting.
+I thought you'd find interesting.

-I had a conversation with uh representative uh Meek's office, he's the fifth district of uh Queens, New York, uh, regarding uh the uh uh Mr. Meeks not attending or tomorrow will not attend uh Det Now's speech.
+He's the 5th District of Queens, New York, regarding Mr. Meeks not attending, or tomorrow will not attend Netanyahu's speech.

-And I asked their office why are they not attending?
+And I asked their office, why are they not attending?

 So I challenged him.

-I said, Why wouldn't you be there as part of your job?
+I said, why wouldn't you be there as part of your job?

-I said, you represent my district, and this is as a representative of my district, you have an obligation uh to be there.
+And I says, as a representative of my district, you have an obligation to be there.

-So they said to me, and this is what I found astounding, he said, Well, he also has an obligation to the commander in chief of this country.
+So they said to me, and this is what I found astounding.

 So I corrected him and I said, excuse me.

-I said, but he's not commander in chief of the Congress.
+I said, but he's not commander-in-chief of the Congress.

-I said he may want to be commander in chief of the Congress.
+I said, he may want to be commander-in-chief of the Congress.

-I said, but you are co-league branch.
+I said, but you are co-equal branch.

 Is this Kendrick Meeks?